-We hereby confirm that we are independent with respect to the City in accordance with the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario as of June 19, 2020.
+We hereby confirm that we are independent with respect to the City in accordance with the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario as of June 2, 2021.

-This letter is intended solely for the information and use of the Finance and Corporate Services Committee, management, and others within the City and is not intended to be and should not be used for any other purposes.
+This report is intended solely for the use of the Finance and Corporate Services Committee, Council, management, and others within the City and should not be used for any other purposes.

-Yours truly,
+Yours very truly,